 I am here to tell you, cold weather migraines are no fun.
 With winter in full swing, you might find that you are experiencing increased migraine activity.
 Many migraineurs report a spike in their migraine frequency when the weather turns chilly.
 The cooler temperatures are often a culprit, but certain things we do when it gets cold outside can trigger migraines.

 A study published in The Journal of Headache and Pain as well as a German study both show a correlation between a change in ambient temperature (particularly cold weather) and migraines.
-So if you notice you get more headaches, the frequency of your migraines increase, or they get worse, it probably isn’t your imagination.
+So if you notice you get more headaches or migraines, or they get worse, the cold weather might be the cause.

 I am a southern girl, born and raised.
 I grew up in Louisiana which tends to be quite balmy.
 However, I went to college in Montana and worked in Washington, D.C. so I’m really no stranger to chillier temps, snow, and ice.
 Unfortunately, I am also no stranger to cold weather migraines.